awave1/lecture-notes/grst205/final.md

 **Pedanius Secundus** owned 400 slaves and got killed by one of them.
 400 slaves were crucified, due to Roman tradition.

 Some slaves had been trained and were **specialized** in something; developed close and trusted relationships with citizens.
 Many children of Roman elite were raised by slaves.
+The Emperor Nero was buried by **his slaves that raised him**.

 #### Freepeople